Stat-Y/Stat-Y.github.io/index.md

 ## Welcome to Youngjin Cho's Homepage

-I am a Ph.D. candidate in Statistics at Virginia Tech.
+I am currently a Ph.D. candidate in Statistics at Virginia Tech and have accepted an offer to join the University of Nevada, Las Vegas as a tenure-track Assistant Professor, starting in January 2026.
 My research interests include:

 - **Smoothing Splines:** I conduct research on smoothing spline ANOVA models, specifically concentrating on (1) developing models for survival data and (2) exploring statistical inference, including effect-wise hypothesis testing.
 - **Functional Data Analysis:** I take an application-driven approach to functional datasets.
 A key focus is battery discharge curve data, representing longitudinal functional data with a heterogeneous domain.